 Unpredictable things can happen.
-Natural disasters, weather emergencies, and other unforeseen circumstances can close your facility with little warning.
+Natural disasters, weather emergencies, and other unforeseen circumstances can close your health care facility with little warning.
 When events like these happen, real-time communication with your patients is important to maintain satisfaction and provide a positive patient experience.
-Sending patient text messages can be the easiest and quickest way to contact your patients with urgent notices.
+Sending patient broadcast text messages can be the easiest and quickest way to contact your patients with urgent notices.

 Broadcast Text Messages Are Key to Contacting Patients During Emergency Closures

 When an emergency closure happens, it can wreak havoc on your schedule and cause an influx of calls, confusion, and frustration.
 A patient text messaging solution allows you to communicate quickly and efficiently across a large group of patients when information needs to be shared en masse.
 Here are three important text message broadcast communications with examples to guide and inform patients:

 When a natural disaster or inclement weather strikes, it can be unsafe for both the patients and providers.
 The conditions can make it dangerous for patients to travel, and it can become difficult for the facility to provide services when there is a loss of power or water supply issues.
 The first step in changing patients' schedules on a large scale is to communicate the change.
 This is easily accomplished by sending a broadcast patient text message letting all patients know the provider’s office or health care facility will be closed and all appointments will need to be rescheduled.

 When providers cannot make it into the office, they need a way to let patients know how to contact them if they need something, such as a refilled prescription.
 One option is to have an after-hours nurse triage phone line that can be utilized during an unforeseen closure.
 When events like this happen, it's also important to remind patients to call 9-1-1 in case of an emergency—even during inclement weather.
 Whatever you plan, make sure patients know how to get in contact with you during the service outage.